Skip to main content

 Imperative Subscriptions

-Use listen and unlisten for imperative subscriptions outside React's render cycle.
+Use subscribe and unsubscribe for imperative subscriptions outside React's render cycle.
 Useful for side effects, logging, or external system integrations:

 import { useStoreReducer } from "contection";